zichengliao/zuics101-fa17/admin/ta-notes.md

 -   An office hours queue, online at [go.illinois.edu/cs101-ohq](go.illinois.edu/cs101-ohq).
 The password to clear this queue or remove single students after they have been helped is `101score`.
 If the server goes down, it should restart automatically within a minute unless EWS itself is under preventative maintenance or an outage.

+##  Forum

+TAs will be assigned hours of responsibility for responding to student questions on Piazza.